xulinyu2000/WellNest_Power/README.md

 # 🧠 WellNest
-WellNest is a mobile application to facillitate connection between students, teachers, counsellors and parents.
+WellNest is a mobile application to facillitate connections between students, teachers, counsellors and parents.

 ## 👩‍🎓 Student Accounts
 | Email | Password | Class |